bscan/pokebot/README.md

 Pokébot
 =============
-Slack chat-bot that can query Wolfram Alpha, Bing, and will also respond to queries on over 700 Pokemon.
+Slack chat-bot that can query Wolfram Alpha, Bing, and will also add emoji reactions to queries on over 700 Pokemon.

-The bot will detect any mention of a Pokémon (e.g. pikachu) and respond with a random fact pertaining to the mentioned Pokémon.
 If you as the bot a question directly using the @yourbotname callout, it will query wolfram Alpha and formulate a response to seem smart.
 If Wolfram Alpha does not produce an answer, it will then query the Bing API for results.
+The bot will detect any mention of a Pokémon (e.g. pikachu) and is currently configured to "react" with the corresponding Pokémon emoji (if already uploaded to slack).
+The code can alternatively be easily modified to respond with a random poke-fact on the mentioned Pokemon.
 Both the Pokémon functionality and wolfram alpha functionality may be disabled individually if desired.

 Usage